pressly/react-transact/README.md

 // Note: `install()` returns a middleware with a `done` prop that is a Promise
-// that resolves when all tasks are resolved on matched routes. transactMiddleware.done.then(() => console.log('data loaded!'))
+// that resolves when all tasks are resolved on matched routes.
+// This is needed if you are doing server-side rendering. transactMiddleware.done.then(() => console.log('data loaded!'))

 const store = createStore(reducer, undefined, applyMiddleware(transactMiddleware))